MolSSI/covid/content/contributing.md

 ## Contributing large files (disk space) and large datasets (number of entries)

-If you have data such as multi-GB trajectories, million entry AI training molecules, or other "large" data not suitable for manual entry or storage on GitHub there are two option.
+If you have data such as multi-GB trajectories, million entry AI training molecules, or other "large" data not suitable for manual entry or storage on GitHub there are two options.
 * You may host the data yourself.
 In this case, simply follow the contributing instructions above and provide a pointer (a link) to your hosted data in the appropriate field for the data type.
 The [Github repository](https://github.com/MolSSI/covid) contains many examples of data hosted this way.
 * We can host the data for you.
-For this, please fill out [this Form](https://docs.google.com/forms/d/e/1FAIpQLSf1gtN4yts8D9QfQlnZUWpjHvs86Zgz3AJHmTug-ehpYYiGPA/viewform?usp=sf_link) so we can get in touch with you and figure out the best way to upload your data to the site.
-We will work with you to coordinate transferring the data to our servers so we can link to it there (you retain full rights!)
+Please fill out [this Form](https://docs.google.com/forms/d/e/1FAIpQLSf1gtN4yts8D9QfQlnZUWpjHvs86Zgz3AJHmTug-ehpYYiGPA/viewform?usp=sf_link) so we can get in touch with you and figure out the best way to upload your data to the site.
+We will work with you to coordinate transferring the data to our servers (utilizing our AWS allocation) so we can link to it there (you retain full rights!)

 ## Data Curation Teams